-All employees shall be able to draw on a block of nine (9) days sick leave when they commence employment.
+All regular employees shall be able to draw on a block of five days sick leave when they commence employment.
 If all or part of this block of sick leave is used it will be paid back as sick leave is accumulated.
-If an employee ceases employment and has a negative balance in sick leave credit, this amount will be deducted from his/her final paycheque.
+If an employee ceases employment and has a negative balance in sick leave credit, this amount will be deducted from their final paycheque.